-If you are using the Item Level Versioning functionality (disabled by default), you must be aware that this "Item Level Versioning" feature is not yet compatible with AIP Backup & Restore.
+If you are using the new XMLUI-only Item Level Versioning functionality (disabled by default), you must be aware that this "Item Level Versioning" feature is not yet compatible with AIP Backup & Restore.
 Using them together may result in accidental data loss.
 Currently the AIPs that DSpace generates only store the latest version of an Item.
 Therefore, past versions of Items will always be lost when you perform a restore / replace using AIP tools.
 Additional background information available in the Open Repositories 2010 Presentation entitled Improving DSpace Backups, Restores & Migrations

-DSpace can backup and restore all of its contents as a set of AIP Files.
+As of DSpace 1.7, DSpace now can backup and restore all of its contents as a set of AIP Files.
 This includes all Communities, Collections, Items, Groups and People in the system.